90% of mutual funds follow an active investing style.

 Index funds are subject to capital gains tax when you sell your units.

-Short-term capital gains (less than 12 months holding) are taxed according to the normal slab rate.
+Short-term capital gains (less than 12 months holding) are taxed at the rate of 20%.

-Whereas long-term capital gains (more than 12 months of holding) is taxed at the rate of 10% for capital gains over Rs.
-1 Lac.
+Whereas long-term capital gains (more than 12 months of holding) are taxed at the rate of 12.5% for capital gains over Rs.
+1.25 Lac.

 FAQs